Immigration EU and EEA Nationals and Family

 Persons with citizenship of an EU or EEA country do not apply for resident permit, but simply register.
 Information from the immigration authorities:

 One of the first questions you get in the application portal is "From where are you applying?"
-And even if you are somewhere else - your answer is Norway (not possible for EU and EEA citizens to choose something else).
-Next you make the choice of police station or a SUA office - for Bergen this will be: Hordaland police district, Service center for foreign workers in Bergen.
+Even if you are somewhere else - your answer is Norway (not possible for EU and EEA citizens to choose something else).
+Next, you make the choice of police station or a SUA office - for Bergen this will be: Hordaland police district, Service centre for foreign workers in Bergen.

 From the police you will receive a registration certificate.
 The registration certificate is valid indefinitely, but only as long as you fulfil the requirement of sufficient means of support, and are not staying outside Norway for longer than 6 months during the year.

 As a researcher (or accompanying family of researcher), you should always use the SUA office when contacting police/immigration directly, not the Immigration Office in Nesttun.

 Regarding the documents you need to hand in, please notice: